88Rehaan88/airline_agentic_assistant/README.md

 ### 1. **Manual Agent Loop Instead of Agent Frameworks:**

-The entire tool-calling loop was implemented manually instead of using LangChain Agents, AutoGen, CrewAI, or the OpenAI Agents SDK.
+**Choice:** The entire tool-calling loop was implemented manually instead of using LangChain Agents, AutoGen, CrewAI, or the OpenAI Agents SDK.

 **Why:** Gives full control over tool execution, logging, error handling, safety limits etc

 **Trade-off:**  But this has more implementation complexity and more boilerplate than using a framework.

 ### 2. Hybrid RAG instead of one retrieval path:

-Split manual search into a normal text path (FAISS + rerank) and a numeric table path (page selection + structured table extraction).
+**Choice:** Split manual search into a normal text path (FAISS + rerank) and a numeric table path (page selection + structured table extraction).

 **Why:** Boeing performance pages look almost identical in embedding space, a single semantic path often picks the wrong table.